FHasanzadeh/kss/SPEC.md

 Overall, keep in mind that style guides should adapt to the application they are referencing and be easy to maintain and as automatic as possible.

+## Implementations

+There are several software projects that read and parse KSS-compliant documentation to produce full-blown style guides in HTML.
+See the [KSS project's README](https://github.com/kneath/kss#implementations) for more information.

 ### Acknowledgements

 KSS was inspired by [TomDoc](http://tomdoc.org).
 Without it, KSS wouldn't exist today!